clearloop/inkpad/tests/README.md

 ## Removed Tests

-Tests below are removed from `pallet-contracts`, because `ceres` doesn't care about these.
+Tests below are removed from `pallet-contracts`, because `inkpad` doesn't care about these.

 ### Account